This document is intended to be easy to read and understand. If you have any questions, please reach out to us at email@example.com

 The following services are used on this website:

 PiCal never obtains personal information that you haven’t specifically provided us with.
+We honestly don't want it, it's yours!

 You can ask for a copy of all your personal data and can dictate that we remove it all from our database.
 Simply contact firstname.lastname@example.org